Gastric Bypass

 Being in good health is vital for surgery.
 We’ll arrange a pre-surgery check with our nurses to ensure you’re ready and right for the procedure.

 On your surgery day at SUR, we’ll ensure your comfort as we prepare.
-Your procedure will occur in a theatre or clinical room, based on its type.
-Afterwards, you’ll rest in a recovery area or room.
+Your procedure will occur in a surgical theatre, afterwards, you’ll rest in a recovery area or room.
 Once you’re recovering well, you can head home.

 At SUR, we prioritise outstanding aftercare.
 After your procedure, we’ll support you throughout.
-We’ll schedule check-ins to track your recovery, and our surgical assistant is on hand for any post-operative guidance.
+We’ll schedule check-ins to track your recovery, and our Patient Advocate is on hand for any post-operative guidance.

-Our surgeon assistant will guide you to a suitable surgeon for a video discussion.
+Our Patient Advocate will guide you to a suitable surgeon for a video consultation or face-to-face consultation.
 Should you choose to move forward, we will arrange a pre-surgery meeting, depending on your medical history.

 Being in good health is vital for surgery.
 We’ll arrange a pre-surgery check with our nurses to ensure you’re ready and right for the procedure.

 On your surgery day at SUR, we’ll ensure your comfort as we prepare.
-Your procedure will occur in a theatre or clinical room, based on its type.
-Afterwards, you’ll rest in a recovery area or room.
+Your procedure will occur in a surgical theatre, afterwards, you’ll rest in a recovery area or room.
 Once you’re recovering well, you can head home.

 At SUR, we prioritise outstanding aftercare.
 After your procedure, we’ll support you throughout.
-We’ll schedule check-ins to track your recovery, and our surgical assistant is on hand for any post-operative guidance.
+We’ll schedule check-ins to track your recovery, and our Patient Advocate is on hand for any post-operative guidance.

 In order to be considered for gastric bypass surgery you will typically have a BMI of 40 or higher, or a BMI of 35 or higher with obesity-related health conditions.
 However, your surgeon will thoroughly assess your suitability for surgery based on your individual circumstances at your consultation.